rpw199912j/mit_model_code/README.md

 ## Training Algorithm
 The training algorithm or the model type chosen for this task is an [XGBoost](https://xgboost.readthedocs.io/en/latest/) tree classifier implemented in the Python programming language.
 XGBoost models have helped won numerous Kaggle competitions and have been shown to perform well on classification tasks.
-If you wonder why we chose XGBoost over other model types for this research project, you can refer to [this section](https://github.com/rpw199912j/mit_model_code#model_comparisonipynb).
+For this research project, if you wonder why we chose XGBoost over other model types and why binary classification over multi-class classification, you can refer to [this section](https://github.com/rpw199912j/mit_model_code#model_comparisonipynb).
 The takeaway is that XGBoost is consistently among the best performing model types and that it is faster to train compared to other models with comparable performance.

 ## A Word of Caution